POLK SOIL AND WATER CONSERVATION DISTRICT

 Aquatic Animal Invaders

-Zebra mussels, Red Ear Sliders, and the American Bull Frog are just a few of the species that represent significant economic and ecologic threats, to waterways in the State of Oregon.
-Click below to explore the major aquatic invasive species of concern, and contact the district and Oregon Department of Fish and Wildlife if you believe you have found one of these species.
+Zebra mussels, Red Ear Sliders, and the American Bull Frog are just a few of the species that represent significant economic and ecologic threats to waterways in Oregon.
+Explore the major aquatic invasive species of concern and contact the District and ODFW if you believe you have found one of these species.

 Learn More